spiceworm/reecon/README.md

 - Add option to collapse comments for unprocessable redditors
 - Require user to enter their own openai api key for user processing
 - Have some way to inspect list of hidden threads
-- Trigger that causes the extension to execute is still bad. (cache a last run time and check if before running again)
-- Extension does not run after loading a specific thread
 - Add button to expand all comments.
 - Track submission count since last redditor/thread processing event.
 Do no reprocess unless some number of new submissions have been made.
 Few or no new submissions does not warrant reprocessing unless the processing is done by a new model.
 - Recommend threads to users based on their interests determined from their submissions history.